Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: ROI Exploration over a Grid Map

 In this section we analyze the proposed Algorithm~\ref{alg:dfs}.
 We start with the upper bound analysis.
 We then show the lower bound for optimal algorithm, followed by the competitive analysis for the case of grid approximation.

 \paragraph{Upper Bound Analysis}

-To analyze the cost of the proposed algorithm, we adapt the reward\footnote{We use the term \emph{reward function} to replace the term \emph{token} defined in \cite{higashikawa2014online}.} collecting rule proposed by \cite{higashikawa2014online} to the case of a translating ROI.
+To analyze the cost of the proposed algorithm, we adapt the reward\footnote{We use the term \emph{reward function} to replace the term \emph{token} defined in Higashikawa~\etal~\cite{higashikawa2014online}.} collecting rule proposed by Higashikawa~\etal~\cite{higashikawa2014online} to the case of a translating ROI.
+The reward measures how beneficial it is to visit unexplored vertices and is used to derive theoretical bounds with respect to the optimal reward that can be obtained by exploring a known graph.
 Note that this rule is not required for implementing the algorithm, but only for analyzing the competitive ratio.

-\cite{higashikawa2014online} define the concept of a backbone and a rib in a tree (shown in Figure~\ref{fig:tree}).
+Higashikawa~\etal~\cite{higashikawa2014online} define the concept of a backbone and a rib in a tree (shown in Figure~\ref{fig:tree}).
 The backbone is a path that starts from the root vertex and ends at one of the leaf vertices.
 The rib is a subtree generated by discarding the backbone and edges incident with the backbone from the original tree.

 Let $l(e)$ be the length of an edge $e$.
 The length of an edge $e$ is $0$ if $e$ is dummy edge or $1$ otherwise. $L=\sum_{e\in E}l(e)$ be the sum of the total length of all edges in the tree.
 Note that $L=C-1$ where the ROI consisting of $C$ cells is represented by the tree structure.